fbickfordsmith/attention-iclr/README.md

 >Accuracy change produced by attention on 25 difficulty-based task sets (left), 20 size-based task sets (middle) and 40 similarity-based task sets (right).
 Task-set size is transformed logarithmically with base 2.
 Least-squares linear regression is applied to each subset of results, from (A) to (F); predictions of the linear models are shown as broken lines.

 ## Repository guide
-The table below gives an overview of the repository.
 All `.py` files contain a docstring describing what they do.

 For each sub-experiment we use
 1. `experiments/define_task_sets_[type_context].py` to define a collection of task sets